compulim/web-speech-cognitive-services/README.md

 > Note: `speechSynthesis` is camel-casing because it is an instance.

+> List of supported regions can be found in [this article](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/rest-apis#text-to-speech-api).

 `pitch`, `rate`, `voice`, and `volume` are supported.
 Only `onstart`, `onerror`, and `onend` events are supported.

 ### Integrating with React